lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 * A face detector using Californians may not perform well when deployed in Kampala, Uganda.

-# Generalization and Overfitting
+# Automation

-* Once a supervised learning system is trained it can be placed in a sequential pipeline to automate a process that used to be done manually.
+* Train  supervised learning system, place it in production

 * Supervised learning is probably the dominant approaches to learning.

 * Cost and time associated with labeling data is a major bottleneck for deploying machine learning systems.

-* Process for creating training data requires significant human intervention.
-For example, internationalization of Alexa requires annotation of large speech corpora in new languages.
+* Creating training data requires significant human effort.

 # Training and Test